 - Walking on shelf ice is extremely hazardous. - •Dress in layers of loose-fitting clothes to prevent frostbite. - •Do not sled (except for in designated areas, like the one at West Beach).

 ALL PETS: MUST be on a leash (6' or shorter).

-West Beach Trails: Pets are prohibited in the lifeguard swimming area in the summer.
+\ West Beach Trails: Pets are prohibited in the lifeguard swimming area in the summer.
 Glenwood Dunes Trails: Pets are prohibited on the equestrian portion of the trail for safety.
 Permitted elsewhere on a leash (6' or shorter).
 All pet excrement must be picked up and properly disposed of in trash receptacles.

+TRAIL MAPS

+Maps Key

-TRAIL MAPS In case of an emergency or to report a crime, call 1-800-PARK-TIP.
-Maps Key Beach Access Cross Country Skiing Interpretive exhibit Sheltered Picnic Area C Wetlands Bench Emergency telephone Parking Showers National Park Bicycle Trail Fishing Picnic Area Stairs City Park Birding/Wildlife viewing Food service Ranger Station Wheelchair Accessible Park Lot Campground Hiking / Trailhead Restrooms Boardwalk ••••• Trail Canoe access Horseback riding Shelter HTTAIN Tracks Paul H. Douglas Trail (Miller Woods) The Paul H. Douglas Trail in Miller Woods winds through several habitats including wetlands, globally rare black oak savanna, open dunes and beach.
+Paul H. Douglas Trail (Miller Woods)

+The Paul H. Douglas Trail in Miller Woods winds through several habitats including wetlands, globally rare black oak savanna, open dunes and beach.
 The views of the lake and the dunes are incredible.
 The oak savanna's native grasses and wildflowers, including lupine, thrive in the sunlight and open forest floor.
 Please stay single file on the narrow trail to protect yourself from the abundant poison ivy along the trail edges as well as the fragile lupine habitat.

-This featured hike is essentially an out and back trail.
+This featured hike is essentially an out-and-back trail.
 Starting from the Paul H. Douglas Center, take the trail north or counter-clockwise around the wetland complex.
 Look for wildlife including beavers.
 The trail will run west along the top of the wetland.
 At the trail junction, take a right and follow the trail to the north.
 The trail from this point is an out and back to the beach.
 The trail features beautiful scenery with small interdunal ponds nestled among oak savanna covered dunes teeming with wildflowers in the spring and summer.

 Once you cross the bridge over the Grand Calumet River, the landscape changes dramatically into a world of towering sand dunes.
-The trail winds around and through the dunes all the way the shore of Lake Michigan.
+The trail winds around and through the dunes all the way to the shore of Lake Michigan.
 After enjoying the lake, follow the trail back to the junction at the wetland complex.
 Follow the trail to the right along the wetland back to the Paul H. Douglas Center.

 The trail surface is mostly sand with some sections of packed soil, gravel or boardwalk.
 The hike will take longer than you think due the loose footing of walking in the sand.
 The trail starts in relative shade but ends in the full sun.
 Please bring plenty of water, sun protection and dress in layers.
 The weather on the beach can be dramatically colder or hotter than in the woods.

-HISTORY & BACKGROUND The Paul H. Douglas Trail is a partnership between the National Park Service and the City of Gary, Indiana.
-HIKE DETAILS:
+HISTORY & BACKGROUND

+The Paul H. Douglas Trail is a partnership between the National Park Service and the City of Gary, Indiana.

-Moderate, 3.4 miles in length, hike time of 2 hours.
-TRAIL FEATURES:
+HIKE DETAILS: Moderate, 3.4 miles in length, hike time of 2 hours.

-Fall Colors, Lake, River, Swimming, Views, Wildflowers, Wildlife, Dunes, and Lake Michigan GETTING THERE:
+TRAIL FEATURES: Fall Colors, Lake, River, Swimming, Views, Wildflowers, Wildlife, Dunes, and Lake Michigan

-Trailhead Parking Lot 100 North Lake Street, Gary, IN 46403
+GETTING THERE: Trailhead Parking Lot 100 North Lake Street, Gary, IN 46403

 TRAILHEAD GPS COORDINATES: 41.606466, -87.268527

-Marquette Bike Trail

-TRAIL FEATURES: